cocos/cocos-docs/en/concepts/scene/node-component.md

 ## Setting the visibility of nodes

-The engine uses a more generic node-to-camera match to control the visibility of nodes when the node's set Layer property is included in the camera's [Visibility property](../../editor/components/camera-component.md), The node can be seen by the camera and supports mixed rendering of 3D and 2D components.
-This allows greater flexibility in controlling the visibility of node components and diversifying group displays.
+The engine uses more generic nodes that match the camera to control the visibility of nodes.
+When the `Layer` property set in the node is included in the [Visibility property](../../editor/components/camera-component.md) of the camera, the node can be seen by the camera, and it supports mixed rendering of 3D and 2D components.
+This allows more flexibility in controlling the visibility of node components and diversifying the group display.

 For details on the implementation of layers, please refer to the [layer](layer.md) documentation.